tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/API 管理/响应压缩_intl_en.md

 ![](https://main.qcloudimg.com/raw/defaa80f6f5b9a6721d06e9dadb8c73c.png)

-## Description
+## Operation Description

-By default, API Gateway supports response compression that is based on the GZIP compression algorithm.
+By default, API Gateway supports response compression based on the GZIP compression algorithm.
 To implement this feature, the following requirements need to be met:

 - The client request contains the `Accept-Encoding` header and its value contains `gzip`.
 - The response body size of the client is greater than 1 KB.